mrtineu/mrtineu/README.md

 ## Contact
 - Feel free to contact me about anything at mrtineu416@gmail.com

-and at last no sorry I don't know how to fix your printer, sorry
+and at last no sorry I don't know how to fix your printer.